ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 -->

-[Van Engelen and Hoos (2020)](#vanengelen2020survey) classified semi-supervised learning techniques into two distict approaches: inductive or transductive.[^7] These two categories aren't unique to semi-supervised learning, for they have been used in other ML fields like transfer learning ([Pan and Yang, 2009](#pan2009survey)).
+[Van Engelen and Hoos (2020)](#vanengelen2020survey) classified semi-supervised learning techniques into two distict approaches: inductive and transductive.[^7] These two categories aren't unique to this technique, for they have been used in other ML fields like transfer learning ([Pan and Yang, 2009](#pan2009survey)).
+They differ based on how they reason with data:
+* *Inductive learning:* this set of techniques create a general rule from observed training cases, often producing a model as a result.
+* *Transductive learning:* doesn't yield a model.
+Instead, it directly provides predictions.
+In semi-supervised learning, this include graph-based methods

 <!-- deep learning based semisupervised learning -->